SonarSource/sonarqube/server/sonar-docs/src/pages/extend/developing-plugin.md

 ## Building your plugin

 ### Prerequisites
 To build a plugin, you need Java 8 and Maven 3.1 (or greater).
-Gradle can also be used thanks to https://github.com/iwarapter/gradle-sonar-packaging-plugin.
-Note that this Gradle plugin is not officially supported by SonarSource.
+Gradle can also be used thanks to the [gradle-sonar-packaging-plugin](https://github.com/iwarapter/gradle-sonar-packaging-plugin) (note that this plugin is not officially supported by SonarSource).

 ### Sonar Plugin API
 The `sonar-plugin-api` is a Java API that is used to develop plugins for SonarQube, SonarCloud and SonarLint.

 [[warning]]
 | The API used to be part of SonarQube and released with it, but it is a separate component since v9.5, with its own releases.
 You can find it here:  [sonar-plugin-api](https://github.com/SonarSource/sonar-plugin-api).
 *The groupId was relocated from `org.sonarsource.sonarqube` to `org.sonarsource.api.plugin`*.

 These are the new coordinates of the dependency:
 ```